Non-stationary Spatio-Temporal Modeling Using the Stochastic Advection-Diffusion Equation: Modeling spatial-temporal data

 where $\matr{S}_\mathrm{P}$ is the corresponding design matrix for the prediction location.
-The predictive distribution $\vy^* | \vy, \sigma_n^2, \vtheta$ is Gaussian, and the variance can be found either through algorithms that compute a partial inverse of $\matr{Q}_\mathrm{C}$ \citep{col27} or estimated through simulation.
-When forecasts are desired, one includes additional time steps in the discretization that are unobserved, and use the same approach as above.
+The predictive distribution $\vy^* | \vy, \sigma_\mathrm{N}^2, \vtheta$ is Gaussian, and the variance can be found either through algorithms that compute a partial inverse of $\matr{Q}_\mathrm{C}$ at a similar computational complexity as a Cholesky factorization \citep{col27}, estimated through simulation, or through matrix free algorithms such as in \citet{clarotto_spde_2023}.
+When forecasts are desired, one can either include additional unobserved time steps in the discretization, or simulate as above until the last time point with data and then simulate forward in time using the forward dynamics in Equation \eqref{eq:local_solution}.